compozed/travel-agent/README.md

 Generates travel agent structure in `ci/manifest`

+    cd YOUR_PROJECT
-    ./travel-agent bootstrap PIPELINE_NAME
+    ./travel-agent init

 ### Book

-    ./travel-agent book [TRAVEL_AGENT_CONFIG] [SPRUCE_SECRET_YAML]
+    ./travel-agent book [TRAVEL_AGENT_CONFIG_PATH] [SPRUCE_SETTINGS_PATH]

-1. Upgrades travel agent project when a newer versions is available locally
-2. Tests your **ci/manifest/manifest.ego** against **ci/manifest/assets/***
-3. If all tests pass and `TRAVEL_AGENT_CONFIG` was provided, it will try to generate your manifest
+1. It will try to generate your manifest base on your `TRAVEL_AGENT_CONFIG`
-4. If `SPRUCE_SECRET_YAML` is provided, it tries to spruce merge with the newly generated manifest
+1. If `SPRUCE_SETTINGS_PATH` is provided, it tries to spruce merge with the newly generated manifest
-5. If a generated manifest exists, it tries to deploy to concourse
+1. It tries to deploy to concourse

 #### TRAVEL_AGENT_CONFIG